iameetshah/iameetshah.github.io/_posts/2021-11-29-horizontalChart.md

     }
 ```

-We need to create 2 helper method `dataSetWith()` to create `BarChartDataSet` and `setupPercentValueFormatter` for formatting values with "%" :
+We need to create 2 helper method `dataSetWith()` to create `BarChartDataSet` and `setupPercentValueFormatter` for formatting values with "%" suffix:

 ```swift
     func dataSetWith(entries: [BarChartDataEntry],